-Here, an autoethnographic or autobiographical approach can be very useful for actually 'doing' reflexive solidarity, especially with the aim of evoking entangled empathy and solidarity.
-As discussed earlier, Global IR scholarship constantly calls for "change," emphasising the need to embrace a wider range of theoretical, historical, or normative perspectives in international studies.
-When our motivation is to change the current state of IR, a key step that must be taken is to "share our feelings and thoughts with others."
-Obviously, this sharing can only begin after telling our own stories.
+Here, an autoethnographic or autobiographical approach52 can be very useful for actually 'doing' reflexive solidarity, especially with the aim of evoking entangled empathy and solidarity.53 As discussed earlier, Global IR scholarship constantly calls for "change," emphasising the need to embrace a wider range of theoretical, historical, or normative perspectives in international studies.
+When our motivation is to change the current state of IR, a key step that must be taken is to "share our feelings and thoughts with others."54 Obviously, this sharing can only begin after telling our own stories.
 In effect, to reveal the personal is the very first step in any encounter with others.
-For example, how much do I-as a non-Western (Asian) IR researcher and teacher motivated to change a Western-centric IR- put my motivation/intention into action in teaching and research?
-What has made me feel discouraged and frustrated when I tried to globalise IR, using and promoting local knowledge and indigenous historical experiences-struggles, challenges, frustrations-rather than making generalised statements on what others think or what institutional and structural constraints are as if we are an 'objective' analyst, observing the issue at hand with a bird's-eye view.
+For example, how much do I-as a non-Western (Asian) IR researcher and teacher motivated to change a Western-centric IR-put my motivation/intention into action in teaching and research?
+What has made me feel discouraged and frustrated when I tried to globalise IR, using and promoting local knowledge and indigenous historical experience and literature?
+That is, we need to reflect on ourselves by telling our personal experiences-struggles, challenges, frustrations-rather than making generalised statements on what others think or what institutional and structural constraints are as if we are an 'objective' analyst, observing the issue at hand with a bird's-eye view.